-The Lifetime Service to the Field Award recognizes extraordinary lifetime achievement in the field of Central Eurasian Studies, and is accompanied by a $500 monetary prize.
-The award is granted every two years, beginning in 2016.
+The Edward Allworth Lifetime Service to the Profession Award recognizes extraordinary lifetime achievement in the field of Central Eurasian Studies, and is accompanied by a $1,000 monetary prize.
+The award is granted every year beginning in 2018, and was previously awarded once every two years.
 The next award will be presented at the 2018 CESS Annual Conference at the University of Pittsburgh.

-Nominations for the 2018 Lifetime Service to the Field Award are open until August 15, 2018.
-Please submit your completed nomination package by email to Ali İğmen (Ali.Igmen@csulb.edu).
+Nominations for the 2018 Edward Allworth Lifetime Service to the Profession Award closed on August 15, 2018.

-The deadline to make a nomination for the 2018 Lifetime Service to the Field Awardis August 15, 2018.
+The deadline to make a nomination for the 2018 Edward Allworth Lifetime Service to the Profession Award was August 15, 2018.
 An interdisciplinary panel of scholars of Central Eurasia will consider the nominations.
 The 2018 panel is: Ali İğmen (Chair), Elmira Kuchumkulova; Scott Levi; and Cynthia Werner.

 How to make a nomination